Oil Rubbed Bronze spray paint…oh how I love you.

 2. How about this little ice bucket I found at the thrift store.
-The poor thing looked worse for wear with the cheap brassy colored handle and top.
+The sad little thing looked worse for wear with the cheap brassy colored handle and top.

 ….had it looking like new.

 3. Or how about these?
-Hooks I bought for my new Board & Batten wall in the Kitchen.
+They were hooks I bought for my new Board & Batten wall in the Kitchen.

-They were bought new from Lowe’s but were an Antique Brass color.
+I bought them bought new at Lowe’s but they were an Antique Brass color.

-They didn’t have any in Bronze that I liked.
+They didn’t have any in Bronze ones that I liked.

 4. And then there are the lights we purchased from Lowe’s about 6-7 years ago.